Federal Student Aid (FSA)Federal Pell Grant Program

 Federal loans provided through the William D. Ford Federal Direct Loan Program are referred to as Direct Loans, because the federal government, through the U.S. Department of Education is the lender.
 Unlike grants, student loans are borrowed money that students are legally obligated to repay, with interest.
 Students must maintain an enrollment status of at least half-time to be eligible for Direct Loans.
 Additionally, all first-time Direct Loan borrowers must complete a Master Promissory Note (MPN) and Entrance Counseling before funds will be disbursed.
 Repayment begins after a six (6)-month grace period following graduation, withdrawal from school, or if the student’s enrollment status is less-than-half-time.

-Direct Loans options for SDI associate degree seeking students include:
+Direct Loans options for eligible SDI associate degree and certificate-seeking students include:

 - Direct Subsidized Stafford Loans: Subsidized loans are awarded only to undergraduate students on the basis of financial need.
 If a student is eligible for a subsidized loan, the U.S. Department of Education will pay (subsidize) the interest on the loan while the student is in school, for the first six (6) months after the student leaves school and during periods of deferment.